M-Gweltaz/OC-Project-14-NPM-Lib/README.md

   - ex: myEventListener = your custom event handler for this component

+- @param {string} props.className - Add the string passed as the className of the select component, use it for styling.

+  - ex: myEventListener = your custom event handler for this component

 - @returns {JSX.Element} The rendered DropdownMenu component.

 ## How to Use

+First you need to have Node installed version 18.17.0 or higher.
+This component use react library under the hood.

 1. To run it inside your project first add this library inside your own repo by using your favorite package manager and installing/adding this npm package: